kawzuha/seo-research-project/PLAYBOOK.md

 3. **Commercial incentive structure.** Goldie's content consistently funnels toward paid access to pre-built systems (AI Profit Boardroom) rather than teaching editorial judgment.
 Useful for inspiration on agent architecture, but risky as an editorial philosophy.

 4. **Contradicts the consensus on experience.** He argues AI output with a pasted case study is "better than any human out there" and dismisses human writer reliability (source: [Julian Goldie](https://www.youtube.com/watch?v=KTU5dGle8wA), YouTube, 19.05.2026).
-Lily Ray explicitly identifies this mindset—using AI to generate experience rather than communicate it—as the core mistake teams make.
+Lily Ray explicitly identifies this mindset, using AI to generate experience rather than communicate it, as the core mistake teams make.

-**Note:** I would still study Goldie's Agent OS *architecture* (Kanban delegation, multi-format pipelines) as a technical reference—but I would not adopt his production volume targets or review standards.
+**Note:** I would still study Goldie's Agent OS *architecture* (Kanban delegation, multi-format pipelines) as a technical reference, but I would not adopt his production volume targets or review standards.

 ### Daniel Agrici — recommended with caveats, not for beginners

 Agrici builds impressive open-source tooling (Claude SEO v2, claude-blog) with rigorous automated quality gates (source: [Daniel Agrici](https://www.youtube.com/watch?v=COMnNlUakQk), YouTube, 10.02.2026).
 However:

-- Requires developer fluency (CLI, GitHub, API integrations)—not suitable for a non-technical content team starting out.
+- Requires developer fluency (CLI, GitHub, API integrations), not suitable for a non-technical content team starting out.
 - Self-reported performance metrics (GitHub stars, correlation claims) should be verified independently before building strategy around them.

 I would recommend Agrici to **technical SEO teams** building custom pipelines, but not to a marketing manager looking for their first AI content workflow.